 The second episode further deepens the feeling that this world is full of mystery.
 It also begins to deepen the feeling that the mystery is a veneer, meant to keep us from wondering why everything is so shallow.
 The animosities of the family are starting to become grating, and the one-note portrayals of the siblings are troublesome.
 There’s more great musical choices and nice set pieces, but the underlying story is starting to feel kitschy.
 Mary J. Blige and Cameron Britton have some good moments, but they feel like they are being written as discount characters from a Tarantino flick.

 Episode 3: Extra Ordinary.

 We follow Vanya as she attempts to salvage her relationship with her siblings, and her life in general.
 After having written a tell-all book about the Academy, she is a pariah.
-Having grown up as the only non-super sibling, she is plague with an inferiority complex.
+Having grown up as the only non-super sibling, she is plagued with an inferiority complex.
 She begins to come out of her shell when she meets a potential boyfriend, but is interrupted by her sister, Allison (Emmy Raver-Lampman).
 The group is supposed to meet at the mansion to discuss a new development in the investigation of their father’s death.
 This is broken up when the two time travelers attack the mansion, wounding several of the siblings and nearly killing Vanya.